Preparing emerging leaders to build shared prosperity and economic growth in collaboration with Harvard Business School.

 Wendy Thompson, Vice Chancellor for Organizational Effectiveness, Tennessee Board of Regents

-Henry Hicks, CEO,National Museum of African American Music
+Henry Hicks, President and CEO, National Museum of African American Music

-Andres Martinez, Director of Communications, Conexion Americas
+Andres Martinez, Director of Policy and Communications, Conexion Americas

 Laura Berlind, President, Sycamore Institute